 • Aggregation appears to improve predictability.
 WAN traffic is generally more predictable than LAN traffic.
-In this we agree with the work of Sang and Li and with the results of the earlier studies.
+In this we agree with the results of the earlier studies.
+The implication is that wide area network prediction systems are likely to be more successful than those in the local area.
+Happily, they are also more necessary.

 • Smoothing often does not monotonically increase predictability.
-About 50% of the long traces in our study exhibit a "sweet spot," a degree of smoothing at which predictability is maximized, contradicting the work of Sang and Li.
-However, most of the remainder of the long traces show the monotonic increase with smoothing that Sang and Li claim. • There are some differences in the predictability of wavelet-approximated and binning-approximated traces, although they are not large.
+About 50% of the long traces in our study exhibit a sweet spot, a degree of smoothing at which predictability is maximized, contradicting earlier work.
+This suggests that there is a "natural" timescale for predictiondriven adaptation.

+• There are some differences in the predictability of wavelet-approximated and binning-approximated traces, although they are not large.
 Both approximation approaches are effective.
+The implication is that concerns other than predictability will drive the choice between these approaches.

-• There are clearly differences in the performance of different predictive models.
-An autoregressive component is clearly indicated, although it often is helpful to also have a moving average component and an integration.
-Fractional ARIMA models are effective, but do not warrant their high cost for prediction.
+• There clearly are differences in the performance of different predictive models.
+An autoregressive component is clearly indicated, although it is often also helpful to have a moving average component and an integration.
+Fractional models, which capture long-range dependence, are effective, but do not warrant their high cost for prediction.
+Happily, this implies that simple models that can be practically deployed in an online system will be effective.